-Whenever possible, Partnership meetings will be scheduled for evening times on nights that best suit stakeholder needs.
+Partnership meetings held in-person will be scheduled for evening times on nights that best suit stakeholder needs.
 Based on previous experience and to avoid conflict with religious services, Tuesdays or Thursdays are often preferable.
+If stakeholder preference or inclement conditions dictate that meetings should be held virtually, a survey will be used to assess stakeholder availability.
 Stakeholder feedback in the process may change the focus of scheduling as the process progresses.
 Work Groups will be scheduled based on the best fit for the participants.